 Safety Around Water

-Everyone needs the skills to be safe in, and around water!
+Everyone needs the skills to be safe in and around water!

 Every day, there are nearly 10 accidental drownings in the U.S., according to the Centers for Disease Control and Prevention (CDC).
 That’s 3,500 people every year who die in water.
 Within these numbers is a startling fact: the fatal-drowning rate of Black/African-American children is three times higher than white children.

-This program teaches children of all ages and from all backgrounds that water should be fun, not feared, as long as you know how to stay safe in and around water.
+This program teaches children of all ages and from all backgrounds that water should be fun, not feared, as long as they know how to stay safe in and around water.
 In Safety Around Water, kids learn what to do if they find themselves in the water unexpectedly.
 Children learn fundamental water safety skills that include what to look for in a safe place to swim and how to swim a short distance on their front, roll over onto their back to rest, and then roll on their front to continue swimming to safety.

 The Y is “America’s Swim Instructor” and the most accessible community resource to prevent drowning and encourage a lifelong enjoyment of swimming.
-Each year, the Y of Greater Seattle teaches more than a 13,000 people how to swim.
+Each year, the Y of Greater Seattle teaches more than 13,000 people how to swim.
 Formal lessons have proven to reduce the risk of drowning by 88% among children ages 1-4.
 While starting young is recommended, it is never too late to learn to swim.